pagopa/elasticcloud-infra/src/04_elastic_deployment/README.md

 # Elastic cloud deployment

-This module creates the elastic deployment for the target environment and some related resources Here we use the "staging" environment to address the mixed "dev + uat" env and, if case of shared environment between multiple products, they must converge in the same environment folder.
+This module creates the elastic deployment for the target environment and some related resources.

+Here we use the "staging" environment to address the mixed "dev + uat" env and, in case of shared environment between multiple products, they must converge in the same environment folder.
 As an example, the "arp4pa-<env>" is actually the arc target together with p4pa target.
 They share the same deployment because they are both part of the same echosystem